 Paul Gilna - Director

-Dr. Gilna previously held a position at the California Institute for Telecommunications and Information Technology and the Center for Research in Biological Systems, both located at the University of California, San Diego.
-At San Diego he served as executive director for the Community Cyber infrastructure for Advanced Marine Microbial Ecology Research and Analysis project.
+Dr. Paul Gilna was previously at the California Institute for Telecommunications and Information Technology and the Center for Research in Biological Systems, both located at the University of California, San Diego.
+While there, he served as executive director for the Community Cyber infrastructure for Advanced Marine Microbial Ecology Research and Analysis project.
 Previously, Dr. Gilna was director of the Joint Genome Institute at Los Alamos National Laboratory and has worked at the National Science Foundation.
 His research interests range from molecular biology to microbiology to computational biology.

 Brian Davison - Science Coordinator

-Dr. Davison is Chief Scientist for Systems Biology and Biotechnology at Oak Ridge National Laboratory and Adjunct Professor of Chemical Engineering at the University of Tennessee.
+Dr. Brian Davison is chief scientist for Systems Biology and Biotechnology at Oak Ridge National Laboratory and adjunct professor of chemical engineering at the University of Tennessee.
 He has managed individual and multi-institutional projects.
-He has authored over 100 publications and six patents, including one of the first reports that genetic variation in populus composition can affect hydrolysis.
-Dr. Davison is the awardee of the Charles D. Scott Award by the Society of Industrial Microbiology.
+He has authored over 100 publications and six patents, including one of the first reports that genetic variation in Populus composition can affect hydrolysis.
+Dr. Davison is an awardee of the Charles D. Scott Award by the Society of Industrial Microbiology.

 Cheri Foust - Project Manager

-Ms. Foust joined BESC in April 2012 to take on the role of BESC Technical Project Manager.
-Cheri comes to BESC with over 20 years of project management experience, with a considerable amount of that focused on developing project plans and managing project stakeholders, the project team, risk, schedules, milestones, budgets and conflicts.
-In addition Cheri has a background and formal training in public health.
-She holds a Master in Public Health (MPH) from the University of Tennessee, B.S in both Business Administration and Health.
+Cheri Foust is BESC's technical project manager.
+She has more than 20 years of project management experience.
+A considerable amount of that experience focused on developing project plans and managing project stakeholders, the project team, risk, schedules, milestones, budgets, and conflicts.
+In addition, Ms. Foust has a background and formal training in public health.
+She holds a master in public health degree from the University of Tennessee and a bachelor of science degree in both business administration and health.

 Lee Lynd - Biomass Deconstruction and Conversion Lead